- Major Exploration Center

 Josh joined University College in the fall of 2013.
 Because of the wide variety of majors to choose from on campus, he is currently an undeclared student - which means he is working in the perfect place!
 Besides University College, Josh works in a gym, is very physically active and teaches a Zumba Fitness Class there once a week.
 Outside of work, he enjoys reading good books, singing, dancing, and long walks on the beach.

-Tammy joined University College as the Data Analyst on Friday the 13th of January, 2012.
-She loves working in this environment, especially to rub shoulders and work with such great people at the University of Utah.
+Tammy joined University College on Friday the 13th of January, 2012.
+She loves working in this environment, especially to rub shoulders and to work with such great people at the University of Utah.
 Tammy is a Hoosier, hailing from Indiana originally but has lived in Utah for the last 23 years.
-She worked previously as a computer teacher in the Davis School District and in the computer field for many years.
-She enjoys spending time with her family and loved ones, creating new things, learning, exercising, meeting new people, and chocolate.
-She has 4 great kids and a german shepherd named Scooby.
+She worked previously as a computer teacher in the Davis County School District and in the computer field for many years.
+She enjoys spending time with her family and loved ones, creating new things, learning, watching documentaries, exercising, meeting new people, and chocolate.
+She has 4 great kids and a German Shepherd named Scooby.

 Sheryl McCallister is the Executive Secretary for the PreProfessional Advising Office.
 She graduated from the U in 1988 with bachelor’s degrees in Theatre and English and her secondary teaching certificate.
 She taught high school, until one day she realized that she was fast depleting her two sizes too small lifetime supply of patience on all the nonsense high school teachers have to put up with outside their classroom and fled education for the much less misanthropy-causing world of corporate administrative assisting.
 In 2009, she returned home to the U and found herself working in the PPA Office, where she has found that her very small store of patience is rarely tried.
 She thinks she will stay awhile.